-Brittiany Stone is a Board Certified Behavior Analyst (BCBA) for the Peoria/Bloomington region at Total Spectrum, providing in-home Applied Behavior Analysis (ABA) therapy for children with autism.
-She has been working in the field for approximately 6 years and has volunteered with special needs organizations for over a decade.
+Brittiany Stone is a Board Certified Behavior Analyst (BCBA) at Total Spectrum, providing in-home Applied Behavior Analysis (ABA) therapy for children with autism.
+She has been working in the field since 2010.
 In 2015, Brittiany graduated with a Masters degree in Applied Behavior Analysis with an Emphasis in Autism from Ball State University, and also holds a Bachelors degree in Psychology from Bradley University.
-Brittiany lives in Peoria with her husband, Brian, and two fur-babies, Luna and Yadi.
+Brittiany lives in Washington with her husband, Brian, and two fur-babies, Luna and Yadi.

 Members at Large

 Elise Hearn is the Lakeview Branch Manager at Peoria Public Library.
 Inspired by her daughter with special needs she provides library programming and resources for families impacted by autism and other special needs.
 She joined the Central Illinois Autism Association in 2017 as a board member at large to further support the autism community.
 Elise and her husband live in Peoria with their three fur babies.